manzurola/aligner/README.md

 // The comparator is used to sort and compare two candidate lists for transposition Comparator<Integer> comparator = Integer::compareTo;

-// The cost function disables substitution for elements with values (3,2) by returning a Double.MAX_VALUE when matched BiFunction<Integer, Integer, Double> substituteCost = (s, t) -> s == 3 && t == 2 ?
+// This cost function disables substitution for elements with values (3,2) by returning a Double.MAX_VALUE when matched BiFunction<Integer, Integer, Double> substituteCost = (s, t) -> s == 3 && t == 2 ?
 Double.MAX_VALUE : 1.0;

 // A custom damerau levenshtein aligner